Entanglement assisted communication complexity measured by distinguishability: Introduction

-Turning to our main results, we first establish two useful lemmas demonstrating that an advantage in entanglement-assisted classical communication implies an advantage in entanglement-assisted quantum communication, and vice versa.
-Next, we prove an equivalence between entanglement-assisted classical communication and quantum communication without pre-shared entanglement.
-In particular, we show that any qubit protocol in which the receiver performs projective measurements in the latter scenario can be simulated within the former framework.
+Next, we establish an equivalence between entanglement-assisted classical communication and quantum communication without pre-shared entanglement when the communicated message is restricted to one bit.
+In particular, we show that any qubit protocol in the latter scenario, where the receiver performs projective measurements, can be simulated within the former framework.
 We then analyze three important classes of communication tasks: random access codes, equality problems defined via graphs, and pairwise distinguishability tasks.
-These tasks were shown in Ref. \cite{PRR_24} to exhibit an advantage in qubit binary-output settings.
-By virtue of our equivalence relations, we illustrate that any advantage observed in quantum communication can be translated into an advantage in entanglement-assisted classical communication, and consequently, in entanglement-assisted quantum communication as well.
-Next, we establish entanglement-assisted advantages in two communication tasks where the receiver’s input is fixed.
-This result leads to the notable conclusion that entanglement-assisted classical communication can, in certain scenarios, outperform quantum communication.
-Finally, we present an explicit example of a communication task in which a pre-shared non-maximally entangled state yields a greater advantage than a maximally entangled state.
-This task is constructed using a tilted Bell inequality.
+These tasks were shown in Ref.~\cite{PRR_24} to exhibit an advantage with respect to classical communication in qubit binary-output settings.
+By exploiting our equivalence relations, we demonstrate that any advantage observed in quantum communication can be translated into an advantage in entanglement-assisted classical communication, and consequently, into entanglement-assisted quantum communication as well.
+It is important to note that we allow infinite amount of messages in classical communication, where as entanglement assisted scenario is advantageous with one classical bit transmission.
+Finally, we provide an explicit example of a communication task in which a pre-shared non-maximally entangled state yields a strictly greater advantage than a maximally entangled state.

 The paper is organized as follows.
 In the next section, we explicitly formulate the distinguishability constraint and the corresponding success probability for four classes of communication scenarios.
 We then present several general results that establish connections among different types of communication protocols.
-The following five sections are devoted to the analysis of specific communication tasks.
+Next two sections provide the advantageous entanglement assisted protocols over both classical and quantum communication when the dimension of communicated message is also restricted.
 Finally, we conclude by summarizing our main findings and outlining possible directions for future research.